albertocastro63/terraform-nerd/README.md

 ```bash
 terraform fmt
 ```
-- To format all the files for the rut and child directories execute:
+- To format all the files for the current and child directories execute:
 ```bash
 find . -type d -exec terraform fmt '{}' \;
 ```